jurassiscripts/velociraptor/README.md

     cmd: deno run --allow-net server.ts
 ```

-In this case the command(s) are specified in the `cwd` property.
+In this case the command(s) are specified in the `cmd` property.
 Use the `desc` property to provide a description of what the script does, it'll be shown in the list of available scripts (when running `vr` without arguments).

 ---